10 product recommendation quiz examples by industry

 Live example: Nutrition quiz

-8. Sports equipment brands
+8. Sports equipment quiz

 Bikes, yoga mats, skateboards, surfboards: most customers in this category are completely overwhelmed by the technical spec sheets.
 They’ll either trawl through your documentation, contact support, or ask a friend.
 None of those produce a confident purchase.
 A short interactive questionnaire (5-8 questions on skill level, intended use, budget) can match them to the right SKU in minutes and reduce the support load at the same time.
+A high-AOV play-equipment brand did exactly this in the Extreme Kids World case study (76.9% completion on its niche quizzes).

 Live example: Find the perfect bike

-9. Pet food brands
+9. Pet food quiz

 Pet owners care deeply about feeding their pets the right food, and most are uncertain about the specifics: wet or dry, grain-free, allergen-friendly, species and age-appropriate.
 A quiz that captures pet species, breed, age, allergies and any health conditions can build a confident food recommendation and convert at significantly higher rates than category browsing.
 Subscription enrolment is the natural next step in this category.
+See the pet products quiz solution.

 Live example: Dog food finder

-10. Home decor and furniture brands
+10. Home and furniture quiz

 Furniture and decor catalogues are visually overwhelming, and customers struggle to know which couch, mattress or rug will work in their actual space.
 A quiz that asks about style preference (modern, rustic, mid-century), room dimensions, budget and pet/child constraints can narrow the catalogue to a handful of confident recommendations.
 Mattress sellers in particular see strong results because the buying decision is high-stakes and high-AOV.
+See the home goods quiz solution.

 Live example: Mattress picker